okansahiner/openstack/README.md

 This repository includes some infrastructure automation definitions written by Heat for Openstack.

-<h1>ELK Stack
+<h1>ELK Stack<h1>

 First example is about creating and extending elastic search cluster with following features;

-<h2> 1. provision_ha_elk_cluster.yaml
+<h2>1. provision_ha_elk_cluster.yaml<h2>
-It creates ELK cluster with
+* It creates ELK cluster with
-3 elastic masters,
+* 3 elastic masters,
-3 elastic data,
+* 3 elastic data,
-2 elastic ingest nodes,
+* 2 elastic ingest nodes,
-1 logstash and 1 kibana servers.
+* 1 logstash and 1 kibana servers.

-Before creating this stack, make sure that project has, It's own router, internal and external network, Key-pair,
+Before creating this stack, make sure that project has,
+* It's own router, internal and external network,
+* Key-pair,
-OS image (tested on RHEL7, CentOS7 should be OK too), Security group (ingress port tcp 5601 for kibana, desired port for logstash, tcp 9200 and 9300 for elastic) Accessible NFS server that holds most recent elastic search, kibana and logstash tarballs.
+* OS image (tested on RHEL7, CentOS7 should be OK too),
+* Security group (ingress port tcp 5601 for kibana, desired port for logstash, tcp 9200 and 9300 for elastic)
+* Accessible NFS server that holds most recent elastic search, kibana and logstash tarballs.
-OS should have jdk for Elastic and Logstash, so it can be added into tarballs. logstash.conf and license.json file should be placed in NFS server.
+* OS should have jdk for Elastic and Logstash, so it can be added into tarballs.
+- logstash.conf and license.json file should be placed in NFS server.

 No need to allocate Floating IP, yaml allocates while creating stack.